DenseMLLM: Standard Multimodal LLMs for Dense Prediction: Introduction

-In our view, with appropriate supervision, the vision tokens intrinsically produced by a standard MLLM already constitute a powerful, architecture-free intrinsic dense predictor, as Fig. \ref{fig1}a.
+In our view, with appropriate supervision, standard MLLM architectures utilizing intrinsic vision tokens can be an architecture-free dense predictor without extrinsic decoders, as shown in Fig. \ref{fig1}a.
 In this paper, we introduce \textbf{DenseMLLM}, a general-purpose MLLM that accommodates dense prediction tasks without relying on task-specific decoders.
 Our method includes two core designs. (\textbf{1}) \textbf{Standard MLLM for dense prediction}: We extract dense predictions directly from the vision tokens generated by the MLLM, thereby eliminating the need for specialized external decoders and avoiding the computational overhead of additional inference steps.
 Specifically, we predict the text of the target categories in a unified vocabulary and use their corresponding token IDs to extract specific logits from the vision tokens.
 We then apply the argmax to obtain the final predictions. (\textbf{2}) \textbf{Vision NTP for multi-label}: We transfer the Next-Token Prediction (NTP) paradigm from text to the vision tokens for high-quality dense prediction.
 Unlike text tokens that possess a single label, vision tokens are inherently multi-semantic and often encompass multiple tasks (see Fig. \ref{fig1}b).
 To address this fundamental difference, we propose a multi-label vision supervision paradigm and a relevant negative sampling strategy for robust optimization.
 Building on these principles, we train DenseMLLM, a 4B-parameter model based on a standard ViT, projector, and LLM architecture.
 It successfully covers diverse vision-language tasks while achieving high-quality dense predictions without any architectural additions.

 Attributed to our effective design and large-scale pre-training, DenseMLLM achieves highly competitive performance across both dense prediction and general vision-language tasks, despite using a standard MLLM architecture with no task-specific components.
 Specifically, it attains 54.2 mIoU on ADE20K for semantic segmentation, outperforming VisionLLM-v2~\citep{wu2024visionllm} (52.3) without any task-specific head; achieves 87.6 $\delta_1$ on DDAD for depth estimation, beyond DepthLM~\citep{cai2025depthlm} (74.7) without multiple inference passes; and obtains 80.7 cIoU on RefCOCO-val for referring expression segmentation, exceeding UFO (80.0) without the retrieval process.
 Meanwhile, it matches Qwen3-VL-4B~\citep{Qwen3-VL} on standard general VL benchmarks, demonstrating that dense visual understanding can be effectively integrated into a general-purpose MLLM.
 These results demonstrate that dense visual understanding can be freely integrated into a standard general-purpose MLLM with high performance.
 Our main contributions include: